skellis46/slipbox/literature notes/Seth - Being You.md

 > Whether you’re a scientist or not, consciousness is a mystery that matters.
 For each of us, our conscious experience is all there is.
 Without it there is nothing at all: no world, no self, no interior and no exterior.
 (Location 100)

-> Without consciousness, it may hardly matter whether you live for another five years or 4another five hundred.
+> Without consciousness, it may hardly matter whether you live for another five years or another five hundred.
 In all that time there would be nothing it would be like to be you.
 (Location 108)

 > At each stage in this process you exist, but the notion that there is a single unique conscious self (a soul?) that persists over time may be grossly mistaken.
 Indeed, one of the most compelling aspects of the mystery of consciousness is the nature of self.
 Is consciousness possible without self-consciousness, and if so would it still matter so much?
 (Location 116)

-> For me, these questions evoke the uncanny sympathy I felt when watching Dave Bowman destroy 5HAL’s personality in the film 2001: A Space Odyssey, by the simple act of removing its memory banks, one by one.
+> For me, these questions evoke the uncanny sympathy I felt when watching Dave Bowman destroy HAL’s personality in the film 2001: A Space Odyssey, by the simple act of removing its memory banks, one by one.
 (Location 123)

 > hope to show you is that by accounting for properties of consciousness, in terms of mechanisms in brains and bodies, the deep metaphysical whys and hows of consciousness become, little by little, less mysterious.
 (Location 141)

 > I use the word ‘wetware’ to underline that brains are not computers made of meat.
 They are chemical machines as much as they are electrical networks.
 Every brain that has ever existed has been part of a living body, embedded in and interacting with its environment – an environment which in many cases contains other embodied brains.
 Explaining the properties of consciousness in terms of biophysical mechanisms requires understanding brains – and conscious minds – as embodied and embedded systems.
 (Location 143)

-> In my view, consciousness has more to do with being alive than with being intelligent.
-We are conscious selves precisely because we are beast machines.
-I will make the case that experiences of being you, or of being me, emerge from the way the brain predicts and controls the internal state of the body.
-The essence of selfhood is neither a rational mind nor an immaterial soul.
-It is a deeply embodied biological process, a process that underpins the simple feeling of being alive that is the basis for all 7our experiences of self, indeed for any conscious experience at all.
-Being you is literally about your body.
-(Location 150)

-> By the end of the book, you’ll understand that our conscious experiences of the world and the self are forms of brain-based prediction – ‘controlled hallucinations’ – that arise with, through, and because of our living bodies.
-(Location 160)

 > Our conscious experiences are part of nature just as our bodies are, just as our world is.
 And when life ends, consciousness will end too.
 (Location 173)

 > The novelist Julian Barnes, in his meditation on mortality, puts it perfectly.
 When the end of consciousness comes there is nothing – really nothing – to be frightened of.
 (Location 175)

-> This way of putting things is most closely associated with the philosopher Thomas Nagel, who in 1974 published a now legendary article called ‘What is it like to be a bat?’ in which he argued that while we humans could never experience the experiences of a bat, there nonetheless would be something it is like for the bat, to be a bat.* I’ve always favoured Nagel’s approach because it emphasises phenomenology: the subjective properties of conscious experience, such as why a visual experience has the form, structure, and qualities that it does, as compared to the subjective properties of an emotional experience, or of an olfactory experience.
-These properties are sometimes also called qualia in philosophy: 12the redness of red, the pang of jealousy, the sharp pain or dull throb of a toothache.
-(Location 191)

-> Wherever there is experience, there is phenomenology; and wherever there is phenomenology, there is consciousness.
-(Location 199)

-> The definition of consciousness as ‘any kind of subjective experience whatsoever’ is admittedly simple and may even sound trivial, but this is a good thing.
-When a complex phenomenon is incompletely understood, prematurely precise definitions can be constraining and even misleading.
-(Location 228)

 > (A ‘mechanism’ – to be clear – can be defined as a system of causally interacting parts that produce effects.)
 (Location 252)